-Just as the name suggests Goldsborough is known for its goldmining history and scenic surrounds.
+Just as the name suggests Goldsborough is known for its gold-mining history and scenic surrounds.
 You can get out searching for gold on some of the great little walks in the area.
-The 20 minute Tunnel Terrace Walk is a great option with kids as it starts and ends through old gold mining tailrace tunnels.
+The 20-minute Tunnel Terrace Walk is a great option for kids as it starts and ends through old gold mining tailrace tunnels.
 The track meanders through a regenerating forest and through old gold workings.

 Glow Worm Dell

-Hokitika has an easily accesible Glow Worm Dell which is a must see, located just north of the town on the main road.
-A 50 metre track leads to a natural fern grotto by day and a magical world of glow worms by night.
+Hokitika has an easily accessible Glow Worm Dell which is a must see, located just north of the town on the main road.
+A 50-metre track leads to a natural fern grotto by day and a magical world of glow worms by night.
 Take a torch and the coolest thing is that is free!!